PatrickBaus/pyAsyncHP3478A/README.md

 * [Decimal or Bytes] : If the return value is a number, it will be returned as a Decimal, otherwise as a bytestring

 ___Raises___
-* Raises an `OverflowError` if the DMM input is overloaded, i.e. returns `+9.99999E+9`.
+* Raises an `OverflowError` if the instrument input is overloaded, i.e. returns `+9.99999E+9`.

 ```python
    async def write(msg)
 ```
-Write a bytestring to the device.
+Write a bytestring to the instrument.
 This string will be written unaltered.
 Use with caution.

 ___Arguments___
-* `value` [Bytes] : The raw bytestring to be written to the device.
+* `value` [Bytes] : The raw bytestring to be written to the instrument.

 ```python
    async def set_trigger(value)